sarsamurmu/reboost/README.md

 ##### `resolve.extensions`
 Type: `string[]`

-Resolves extensions if no extensions are present in imported path.
+Extensions to be used for resolving files.
 Defaults to `['.mjs', '.js', '.json']`.
 So that you can write
 ```js
 import mod from './mod';